jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 3. Uncomment Assignment 12 in `main.tf` and `outputs.tf`

 ### What It Does
-Securely reads and stores JSON configuration in AWS Secrets Manager.
+Checks for a local JSON configuration file, loads it when present, decodes it into a Terraform map/object, and securely stores it in AWS Secrets Manager.

 ### Demo Steps